Llocer/llocer_ev_examples/README.md

 - `void updateEvse( OcpiLocation location, OcpiEvse evse, OcpiEvse delta )`: update the evse `evse` in location `location` with the name received data `delta`
 - `void updateConnector( OcpiLocation location, OcpiEvse evse, OcpiConnector connector, OcpiConnector delta )`: update the connection `connection` in the evse `evse` of location `location` with the name received data `delta`

-<strong> testing </strong>

-The bash script `ocpi_put_location.sh`  contains the curl command to put a new location in previous receiver.

 <strong> Install and run </strong>

 Mapping can be included in file web.xml or as annotation.
 By example: